bioinfo-pf-curie/mpiBWA/README.md

 # mpiBWA

 This software allows the alignment of high-throughput sequencing data from fastq files.
 Those files can be pair or single ended, trimmed or not.
-`mpiBWA` relies on [BWA MEM](https://github.com/lh3/bwa) and on the Message Passing Interface (MPI) standard to perform the parallelisation of the alignment processing over multiple cores and nodes of high performance computing clusters.
+`mpiBWA` relies on [BWA MEM](https://github.com/lh3/bwa) and on the Message Passing Interface (MPI) standard to perform the parallelisation of the alignment processing over multiple cores and nodes of high performance computing clusters. `mpiBWA` is fully reproducible with the original [BWA MEM](https://github.com/lh3/bwa) version.
+This means that, if you took the same number of threads in the serial version of BWA and in the MPI version, then you will obtain exactly the same results.

 * [Installation](docs/INSTALL.md)
 * [Documentation](docs/README.md)